Shutterstock 1674318649

 Will there be an economic impact?

-Whilst we won’t know the economic impact of the plastic levy until it has been in place for a while, the tax should increase the demand for recycled plastic and therefore the amount of plastic being recycled, reducing the amount of plastic ending up in landfills.
+The levy is still in its infancy and has only been around for 2 years.
+It will be a while until we know the real impact.
+However, the tax has increased the demand for recycled plastic and therefore the amount of plastic being recycled, reducing the amount of plastic ending up in landfills.

-Behavioural responses to the tax incentive will also be taken into consideration, including smaller actions such as reducing the use of plastic packaging use, and reduced levels of productions containing plastic packaging being purchased.
+Behavioural responses to the tax incentive will also be taken into consideration, including smaller actions such as reducing the use of plastic packaging, and reduced levels of productions containing plastic packaging being purchased.

 What happens if you don’t comply with the tax?